mLamneck/SDDS/readme.md

 ```

 ### Parameter Save
 In most applications, you will find the need to store some of the parameters you are using to a non-volatile memory to be available after a restart.
 In SDDS, this is quite simple.
-Just specify the `saveval` when declaring a variable and include the built-in `TparamSaveMenu` somewhere in your [tree](#the-data-structure), and you are ready to go.
+Just specify the `saveval` flag in the option when declaring a variable and include the built-in `TparamSaveMenu` somewhere in your [tree](#the-data-structure), and you are ready to go.
 This way, whenever you trigger a parameter save (`params.action=save`), all parameters you have flagged for save are stored and automatically reloaded after a power-up.
 A full example can be found in the [Putting it all together section](#putting-it-all-together).

 #### Changes in Structure
 You can always add/remove variables or restructure your components.
 Just be aware that you probably lose your saved values after you change the tree.
 You can use the `T` command to retrieve the current state of your tree before you flash a new version to have a copy of your old version.